 - Mount Esja

-You can start and end your Ring road trip from the capital of Iceland–Reykjavik.
+You can start and end your Ring road trip from Reykjavik, the capital of Iceland.

 The Best Time to Drive the Ring Road

 As a rule of thumb, the warmer months from March to November are the best time for driving the Ring Road Iceland.
-But you may break this rule depending on your personal needs.
+But this will largely depend on your personal needs, and what you want to see on your trip.

 Some tourists prefer to visit when it is less crowded and the rates are cheaper for accommodation and car hire due to low demand.